A guide for how primary and secondary school teachers can support children who stammer.

 If you are still concerned after trying these tips, talk to their parents.
 Ask them whether their child may benefit from speech & language therapy.
-Share our Help for Parents and Options for children & teenagers pages.
+Share our Help If Your Child Stammers and Therapy Options for Children pages.

 If you know a child is having speech & language therapy, ask their parents if you can speak to their therapist.
 This can help you discuss how you can support the child.
 You could even arrange a meeting between you, the child and the speech & language therapist (SLT) so you're all working together.
 The SLT might suggest organising a talk about stammering to the class, which the child could be involved in.
 This can give them the opportunity to educate their classmates about stammering and what they can do to help.

 Children who stammer are at a greater risk of being teased or bullied at school, which can have long-term consequences for their mental well-being.
 Be on the alert for any teasing or bullying in the classroom or in the playground.
 If you suspect a child is being teased or bullied, take action immediately.
 It's not acceptable to mock someone for the way that they talk.